odoopbx/docs/docs/_sources/intro.rst.txt

 * Server wide
 * Docker based

-All these topics are covered in the :doc:`install/install` section.
+All these topics are covered in the :doc:`install` section.